Learning Music-Dance Representations through Explicit-Implicit Rhythm Synchronization: Approach

 \subsection{Explicit Rhythm Synchronization}

-\subsubsection{Music Rhythm Detection.}
+\subsubsection{Music Rhythm Detection}

-For the music rhythm, a straightforward idea is to utilize the onset feature, which indicates the sudden increase of music volumes.
-Following~\cite{bock2013maximum}, we first obtain the spectrograms by conducting time-windowed FFT to the audio signal represented as follows,
+For the music rhythms, a straightforward idea is to utilize the onset feature, which indicates sudden increases in music volumes.
+Following~\cite{bock2013maximum}, we first obtain the spectrograms by conducting time-windowed FFT to the audio signal:

-where $X(n, k)$ denotes the $k^{th}$ frequency bin of temporal position $n$; $v(\cdot)$ is the audio signal; $h$ denotes the hop size; $w(\cdot)$ is the Hamming window, $N$ is the time window size.
+where $X(n, k)$ denotes the $k^{th}$ frequency bin of time $n$; $v(\cdot)$ is the audio signal; $h$ denotes the hop size; $w(\cdot)$ is the Hamming window, $N$ is the time window size.

 Then we compute the bin-wise difference between spectrograms to get the spectral flux, which indicates the magnitude of audio signals.
 The onset envelope, a positive 1D feature, is computed by summing the positive spectral flux: